 How To Prune

-Once you have found the branches that need to be pruned, you need to focus on whether the plant has flowered.
+Once you have found the branches that need to be pruned, you must focus on whether the plant has flowered.
 Once the plant has flowered, then you need to focus on the branch that needs to be pruned.
 Take a look at the branch and then take your pruning saw and make three cuts.
 First, cut about a foot from the branch collar and cut about a third of the way through the branch.
 Then cut from the branch top about an inch further out and saw through the branch until it snaps off.

-Then you need to place the saw by the branch collar and then start cutting downward to saw the rest of the branch off.
+Then you need to place the saw by the branch collar and then start cutting down to saw the rest of the branch off.
 Depending on the thickness of the branch, this could take a bit, but eventually, the damaged branch will be snapped off.

 Keep Your Trees Maintained

 Pruning is the best way to remove the problems with your trees to keep them maintained, but also it can keep them healthy.
-If you notice that the tree is decayed or damaged, don’t waste time on pruning it and keeping your tree healthy.
+If you notice that the tree is decayed or damaged, don’t waste time pruning it and keeping your tree healthy.
 Pruning doesn’t take too long and also doesn’t take much effort, you just need to cut the majority of the branch off and then cut off the rest, and you are good to go!

 Keep an eye on your trees and get pruning, and you’ll certainly notice some improvements to your plants!